Woodstock (film): Woodstock: 3 Days of Peace & Music – The Director's Cut, 40th Anniversary Revisited (2014)

 This edition contains the same Blu-ray version of the film released in 2009 along with the second Blu-ray disc of bonus features, but the latter are now presented in high definition.
 The set also adds a third Blu-ray disc with sixteen more previously unreleased performances and eight more featurettes.

-The sixteen performances, which total 73 minutes, are entitled "Untold Stories Revisited":
+The 16 performances, which total 73 minutes, are titled "Untold Stories Revisited":